-If you’re not sure which one to pick, we’ve got you covered.
 In this guide, we’ll look at the pros and cons of each platform, their standout features, and how easy they are to monetize.
 Plus, we will also introduce an exciting alternative.

-What is Discord and How Does it Work?
+What is Discord and how does it work?

 Discord is an online communication app.
 It features voice and video chat, along with text messaging and screen-sharing.
 You can also join overarching chatrooms, known on Discord as “Servers”.

-With monthly active users estimated to reach above 150 million, the platform has boomed in popularity over the last few years.
-Discord initially grew as a platform for gamers to connect and communicate whilst playing video games.
+Discord initially grew as a platform for gamers to connect and communicate while playing video games.
 However, with so many useful features, Discord has become the go-to platform for many different online communities.

 Discord is available to use in-browser, or you can download the app for iOS, Android, macOS, Windows (10 or higher), and Linux.